rweddell/CustomerServiceBot/cs-nlg/README.md

-# Customer Service bot using word vectors and Hugging Face
+# Customer Service bot using natural language generation and Hugging Face

 The content in /cs-nlg is used to format a dataset to fine-tune a pretrained BERT model.
 It implements code that has been copied from Hugging Face to train a double-headed model which will simulate a conversation.